Here we will discuss tricks, that may increase trials conversion, reduce churn and maximize ROI of your Facebook ads. Let's dive into it.

 The problem is, that by default, Facebook poorly tracks the

 Subscribe events.
 Let us explain.
 After you integrate Facebook SDK into your iOS app, it will send the

 Subscribe event when a user starts a subscription without a trial.
 But Facebook will not send the

-Subscribe event when the subscription renews or trial converts to the regular subscription.
-Usually, an iOS subscription renews silently when the app is not launched (or the app maybe even removed from the iPhone).
+Subscribe event when the subscription renews or the trial converts to a regular subscription.
+Usually, an iOS subscription renews silently when the app is not launched (or the app may even removed from the iPhone).
 Thus, Facebook can't detect the moment of renewal and track this event.
 The same situation is with subscriptions with trials.
 Facebook just doesn't know when a trial is being converted to a regular subscription and can't create the

 So what's the solution?
 The first option is to build its server-side logic to track subscriptions and send appropriate events to Facebook when the subscription renews, trial converts, etc. But it will take plenty of effort and many development hours.
 Or you can use a ready solution, like Apphud, to track subscriptions and send events to third-party integrations, including Facebook, in a few minutes.
 Apphud supports 29 events, including trial conversions, renewals, refunds, and billing issues, that could be sent to Facebook to optimize your ad campaigns.